Rogue (Marvel Comics): Powers and abilities

-Critical reception
+Reception

 Martyn Warren of Screen Rant referred to Rogue as "one of the greatest X-Men of all," writing, "Rogue made her first appearance in Avengers Annual #10 in 1981 and since her debut, she has become one of the most recognizable super-powered mutant members of the X-Men.
 Her power to absorb the life force of humans and the powers of mutants with physical contact does make her a potentially dangerous ally.
 But with such a caring heart and an upbeat personality, she always takes a challenge head-on, no matter how difficult it is.
 With multiple appearances in comics, television shows, and films, she has gained a huge fan base who treasure the many quotes she has delivered over the past 40 years."
 Michael Austin of CBR.com called Rogue "one of X-Men's most popular women," saying, "One of the most popular superhero teams of all time, the X-Men's roster is made up of many different iconic characters.
 Marvel has also used those characters to craft some of the best stories in comic book history.
 One of the most important of these characters is Rogue.
 Although initially a villain, Rogue quickly rose to become one of the most popular X-Men.
 She has come a long way since her villainous beginnings and has been a part in some of the best X-Men teams and stories ever."
 Darren Franich of Entertainment Weekly described Rogue as one of the characters "who left a significant footprint on X-history," asserting, "She's been a young villain-ingenue and a flowing-hair babe with a Gambit fixation, but there's always something fundamentally sad and fascinating about Rogue.
 Her superpower is tragic at the level of great science fiction: If she touches anyone, she absorbs their powers, their memories, and their whole life.
 (Touch them too long and they die.)
 Rogue is how you teach kids about melancholy."
 Jacob Threadgill of The Clarion-Ledger stated, "Hailing from fictional Caldecott County, Mississippi, the character Rogue has gone from misunderstood villain to one of the most beloved female characters in comic book history as a member of the X-Men.
 In popular culture, Rogue's backstory of isolation as a confused teen who has the ability to absorb fellow mutants' powers, memory and personality has struck a chord with fans worldwide."